Contents

 Generally speaking, a single-rooted tooth can usually be treated in about an hour while larger molars may require two or more visits for complete removal of infection and restoration.

-Afterwards, you'll most likely need to follow up with additional treatments such as antibiotics or anti-inflammatory medication if necessary in order to ensure full recovery from the infection
+Afterwards, you'll most likely need to follow up with additional treatments such as antibiotics or anti-inflammatory medication if necessary to ensure full recovery from the infection

 What is the next step after a root canal?